ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/install/bare-metal.md

       restartPolicy: Always
 ```

-This configuration does not require a defined $productName$ service, so you can remove that service if you have defined one.
+This configuration does not require a defined Emissary service, so you can remove that service if you have defined one.

-**Note:** Before configuring $productName$ with this method, consider some of the functionality that is lost by bypassing the Kubernetes service including only having one $productName$ able to bind to port 8080 or 8443 per node and losing any load balancing that is typically performed by Kubernetes services.
+**Note:** Before configuring Emissary with this method, consider some of the functionality that is lost by bypassing the Kubernetes service including only having one Emissary able to bind to port 8080 or 8443 per node and losing any load balancing that is typically performed by Kubernetes services.